Actor McConaughey calls for gun legislation at White House

 He related the personal stories of a number of the victims.

 He told the story of Maite Rodriguez, an aspiring marine biologist.
-McConaughey’s wife, Camila, sitting nearby, held Maite’s green Converse sneakers, which had a red heart on the right toe to represent her love of nature.
+McConaughey’s wife, Camila, sitting nearby, held a pair of green Converse sneakers resembling those that the girl often wore.

-“These are the same green Converse, on her feet, that turned out to be the only clear evidence that could identify her after the shooting,” McConaughey said.
+McConaughey said the sneakers “turned out to be the only clear evidence that could identify her after the shooting.”

 He held up artwork from Alithia Ramirez, who dreamed of attending art school in Paris.
 And then there was Eliahna “Ellie” Garcia, who loved dancing and church and already knew how to drive tractors.
 Ellie was looking forward to reading a Bible verse at an upcoming church service when she was killed.